agnanachandran/agnanachandran.github.io/source/_posts/2013-12-20-how-to-do-x-in-octopress.markdown

 $ rake new_post['New post title with Punctuation!']
 ```

-creates a Markdown file in `source/_posts` named "2013-12-28-new-post-title-with-punctuation.markdown"
+creates a Markdown file in `source/_posts` named "2013-12-28-new-post-title-with-punctuation.markdown", for example.

 Deleting the file effectively deletes the post (assuming you haven't already published the post to the interwebs)